2.19. ORCA and Symmetry¶

 If the point group of the system is \(D_{nd}\) with \(n\ge 2\) or \(T_d\) and

-the user has selected subgroup \(C_{2v}\) using option PreferC2v
+the user has selected subgroup \(C_{2v}\) using option PreferC2v, the

 following rules apply instead: